divya592/CodingAssessment/README.md

 # CodingAssessment
-This repository contains the code of coding assessment program.
+This repository contains the codes of coding assessment program.